-Laser Spine Institute is the leader in endoscopic spine surgery, offering you the safe and effective alternative to open neck or back surgery.
+Laser Spine Institute is the leader in minimally invasive spine surgery, offering you the more effective alternative to open neck or back surgery.
 We are a state-of-the-art, outpatient surgery center that specializes in minimally invasive spine procedures.
 In much the same way that arthroscopic surgery is performed on the knees and shoulders, we perform surgery on the neck and back.
 The steps in this procedure allow the surgeon to correct spinal and nerve conditions without the complications caused by open back surgery.
 That means that large incisions and lengthy hospital stays are no longer required.
 Every day, patients come in to Laser Spine Institute for surgery and walk out that same day.

 At Laser Spine Institute, a wide variety of techniques are available for the treatment of spine conditions that include:

 At Laser Spine Institute, we specialize in four types of endoscopic surgeries: